Ryaa-Team5/ryaa/custom_workers/WORKER_INFO.md

-Workers in custom workers aren't actually executed here, but they are placed here for code visibility
+Workers in custom workers aren't actually executed here, but they are placed here for code visibility and showcase the bonus features some of our team members were working on.